canonical/kyuubi-k8s-operator/docs/how-to/h-upgrade.md

 - Creating, upgrading or destroying relations
 - Changing the workload configuration

-In summary, the cluster must be as stable as possible before upgrading.
+In short, the cluster must be as stable as possible before upgrading.

 ### Backups